gharials/dev-path/docs/vcs-git.md

 ### Commits

-A directory starts as empty, and over time it goes through changes.
-Git records the changes, and each unit of change recorded by Git is called a _commit._ While working in a repository, the repository user chooses the changes to be recorded, called _staging_.
+Ordinarily, we start a project in an empty directory, and over time it goes through changes.
+At any instant, we only have the latest state of the directory, but we don't any record of the changes it has gone through.
+In a Git repository, Git records the changes, and each unit of change recorded by Git is called a _commit._

+While working in a repository, the repository user chooses the changes to be recorded, called _staging_.
 After that, the user asks Git to record the staged changes, called _committing._ Each commit has its automatically generated unique ID.
 The latest commit is also identified by its alias, `HEAD`.
 The sequence of commits of a branch in a repository shows the changes the repository has gone through, known as the _commit history_ of the branch.

 ### Branches